 The artworks are strongly influenced by the Bong Bong Common or Bayoong-Bayoong, an Aboriginal site within the Southern Highlands of New South Wales, Australia.
 The paintings which adorn the walls have the warm and texture of earth and the soil of the Bong Bong Common is mixed with the paint in each.

-Sarah Willard Gray is a professional painter whose practice-based studio research builds on scholarly research undertaken at Wollongong University, N.S.W., from 2003 to 2014 and she specialises in Still Life and Landscape painting in both contemporary and abstract modes.
+Sarah Willard Gray is a professional painter whose practice-based studio research builds on scholarly research undertaken at Wollongong University, N.S.W., from 2003 to 2014 and she specialised in Still Life and Landscape painting in both contemporary and abstract modes.
 As a visual artist with an established reputation she has had many solo and group exhibitions over the past twenty-five years.
 Her career revolves around traditional landscapes and interior still life.
 These paintings are from the essence of being and are very much involved with form and colour and she explains her work will continue with this genre as well as her mapping technique.

 MEMORIES SET IN STONE.